coinflex-exchange/v2/source/includes/_v2_websocket.md

 The websocket will reply with the shown success response format for **each** position channel which has been successfully subscribed to.

 If a subscription has been made to **position:all**, the data array in the message from this position channel will contain a JSON **list**.
-Each JSON will contain position details for instrument.
-Otherwise the data array will contain a **single** JSON corresponding to one instrument per position channel subscription.
+Each JSON will contain position details for a different instrument.
+Otherwise the data array will contain a **single** JSON corresponding to one instrument.

 <sub>**Request Parameters**</sub>